Welcome to Build A Gasifier

-This is not a one way street we need you to contribute… Do you have a community project?
-Provide a few words and some images and we will include and publish to the world.Over 30,000 people visit our site each month so broadcast your project across the Globe!
+Build a Gasifier – This is not a one-way street we would like you to contribute… Do you have a community project?
+Could you provide a few words and some images, and we will include and publish to the world?

-There are appears to be a great resurgence and interest in wood gasifiers for fuel, heating and generating electricity.
+Build a Gasifier there is a significant resurgence and interest in wood gasifiers, particularly for fuel, heating and generating electricity.
 This website houses a great deal of information on this fascinating technology which you can download as PDFs.
-You can see some more pictures submitted by our Members here. don't forget to download the free FEMA Gasifier Plans.
+You can see some more pictures submitted by our Members here.
+Don’t forget to download the free FEMA Gasifier Plans.

-You might also enjoy our other sister site Build-A-Biogas-Plant.com and I trust you enjoy both sites.
+Visit the sister site Build-A-Biogas-Plant.com, and I trust you enjoy both places.